hainesr/dockerfiles/XnViewMP/ReadMe.md

 $ xnview [directory]
 ```

-If the directory argument is provided, and it is readable, xnview will use this as its pictures directory.
-Otherwise it will use the current directory.
+If the directory argument is provided, and it is readable, xnview will use this as its pictures directory, otherwise it will use the current directory.

 See [my dotfiles](https://github.com/hainesr/dotfiles) for more details.